 Number 10 Most Underrated Roller Coaster: Swamp Fox

 Nearby Old Orchard Beach once had some great coasters, but as with most seaside parks, the old woodies are long gone.
-A few miles inland, Funtown Splashtown U.S.A. has been keeping Maine's amusements torch burning.
+A few miles inland, Funtown Splashtown U.S.A. in Saco, Maine has been keeping the state's amusements torch burning.
 In 1998, the smallish park opened Excalibur, a wooden coaster from the gone-but-not-forgotten ride masters at Custom Coasters International (designers of hallowed thrill machines such as Raven and Boulder Dash).
-With an 82-foot drop and a top speed of 55 mph, Excalibur provides a king's ransom of thrills--and plenty of airtime to boot.
-Its figure-eight element adds a dose of fun.Continue to 3 of 10 below.
+With an 82-foot drop and a top speed of 55 mph, Excalibur provides a king's ransom of thrills—and plenty of airtime to boot.
+Its figure-eight element adds a dose of fun

 Number 7 Most Underrated Roller Coaster: Wooden Warrior

-Most of the underrated coasters on my list are wooden, and Wooden Warrior is no exception.
-But it is a modern breed of woodeie.
+Most of the underrated coasters on my list are wooden, and Wooden Warrior, which is located at Quassy Amusement Park in Middlebury, CT, is no exception.
+But it is a modern breed of woodie.
 Incorporating an innovative train design that includes navigable wheels, the ride is remarkably smooth.
 Even though the coaster is comparatively small, it packs a mighty punch.
-Read my review of Wooden Warrior.Continue to 5 of 10 below.

 The Beast, despite its legendary status, is a declawed, disappointing ride.
-And Son of Beast is notoriously brutal.
-But that doesn't mean Kings Island is devoid of wooden coaster goodness.
+But that doesn't mean Kings Island in Mason, OH is devoid of wooden coaster goodness.
 Tucked into the back of the park, Racer delivers the kind of airtime- and joy-filled ride that fans associate with wooden coasters.
 And, it's two, two, two coasters in one.
 The twin tracks offer the added fun of racing trains.
 With its elegant, white-framed, out-and-back profile, Racer is as much fun to see as it is to ride.

-X2, Tatsu, Goliath, and the list goes on: With one of the largest coaster arsenals in the world, there are plenty of notable thrill machines at Magic Mountain.
-But Scream! is often taken for granted and rarely mentioned when coaster fans tick off their favorite Magic Mountain rides.
+X2, Tatsu, Goliath, and the list goes on: With one of the largest coaster arsenals in the world, there are plenty of notable thrill machines at Six Flags Magic Mountain in Valencia, CA. But Scream! is often taken for granted and rarely mentioned when coaster fans tick off their favorite Magic Mountain rides.
 I don't get it.
-It is among the best of its breed--a floorless coaster with some serious attitude.
+It is among the best of its breed—a floorless coaster with some serious attitude.
 Scream! is remarkably smooth, loaded with airtime, and has plenty of surprises to warrant its name.

 Number 2 Most Underrated Roller Coaster: The Wild One

-One of Six Flags' less popular parks, Six Flags America is a bit under the radar to begin with.
+One of the chain's less popular parks, Six Flags America in Mitchellville, MD is a bit under the radar to begin with.
 Ride fans may be familiar with the park's hypercoaster, Superman: Ride of Steel and perhaps Batwing, one of the earliest flying coasters.
 Most would be hard pressed to identify The Wild One, however.
 And few of those diehards who are familiar with the classic wooden coaster know about its storied past.

 Dating back to 1917, the ride originally circled along one side of Paragon Park in Hull, MA, south of Boston, where it was known simply as the Giant Coaster.
 When the seaside park closed in 1985, the Maryland park saved it from the wrecking ball.
 Despite its vintage, the woodie remains surprisingly potent, even by modern thrill machine standards.